 k-means clustering in data mining

-k-means clustering in data mining is the algorithm most people meet first, because it is fast and intuitive:
+k-means clustering in data mining is the algorithm most people meet first, because it is fast, short to explain, and short to implement:

-- Choose k and initialize k centroids (smartly, using k-means++, not purely at random).
+- Choose k and initialize k centroids, using k-means++ rather than pure randomness.

 - Assign every point to its nearest centroid.